elclanrs/continuous.js/README.md

 ### each

 Same as `doStream` but til `Infinity`.
-Do not use with infite streams unless you `take` items first.
+Do not use with infinite streams unless you `take` items first.

 ```javascript
 new Stream(1,2,3).each(function(x){console.log(x)});